nevader/RetroSnake_FX/README.md

     ```bash
     mvn javafx:run
     ```
-    The main class is `pl.s24825.Launcher`.
+    The main class is `pl.nevader.Launcher`.

     Alternatively, after building with `mvn clean package` (if your `pom.xml` is configured to build an executable JAR):
     ```bash